gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 - in the tags page
 - in the **Mirror repository** settings page

-## Using both mirroring methods at the same time
+## Bidirectional mirroring

-Currently there is no bidirectional support without conflicts.
-That means that if you configure a repository to both pull and push to a second one, there is no guarantee that it will update correctly on both remotes.
+> **Warning:** There is no bidirectional support without conflicts.
+If you
+> configure a repository to pull and push to a second remote, there is no
+> guarantee that it will update correctly on both remotes.
+If you configure
+> a repository for bidirectional mirroring, you should consider when conflicts
+> occur who and how they will be resolved.

+Rewriting any mirrored commit on either remote will cause conflicts and mirroring to fail.
+This can be prevented by [only pulling protected branches](
+#pull-only-protected-branches) and [only pushing protected branches](
+#push-only-protected-branches).
+You should protect the branches you wish to
+mirror on both remotes to prevent conflicts caused by rewriting history.

+Bidirectional mirroring also creates a race condition where commits to the same branch in close proximity will cause conflicts.
+The race condition can be mitigated by reducing the mirroring delay by using a Push event webhook to trigger an immediate pull to GitLab.
+Push mirroring from GitLab is rate limited to once per minute when only push mirroring protected branches.

-You can try [configuring custom Git hooks][hooks] on the GitLab server in order to resolve this issue.
+It may be possible to implement a locking mechanism using the server-side `pre-receive` hook to prevent the race condition.
+Read about [configuring custom Git hooks][hooks] on the GitLab server.

 [ee-51]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/51
 [ee-2551]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/2551